I'm not going to presume to tell you what to do.

 As I said at the start, this is a personal decision we should all make for our own situation.

 Diatomaceous earth can cause sometimes quite heated discussions between chicken keepers, and we must all take the available information and make a balanced judgement based on our own circumstances.

 Personally, I don't use a lot of it, but I do use it in my container dust bath, to dust chickens down if they have obvious signs of parasites, and to dust those parts of the coop where I know mites collect.

 So, take the information here and make your decision.
-Whatever it is, it will be made based on proven studies and the best available information.
+Whatever it is, you can rest assured that it will be made based on proven studies and the best available information.

 The information I provide in this article and others is based not just on my own experience, but on evidenced facts from scientific, peer-reviewed research and from highly respected and experienced poultry keepers such as Gail Dammerow.

 Some of the sources I have used for this article are these.
-Direct links are given unless the article is on a "not secure" page.
+I’ve provided direct links for your convenience, unless the article is on a "not secure" page.